Early Decision and Early Action Acceptance Rates at Top Schools

 Should You Apply Early Decision or Early Action?

 There are advantages and disadvantages to applying ED or EA.
 One perk of applying early is that you’ll be able to learn your admissions decision much earlier than if you apply RD—usually in December!
 But on the flip side, if it’s bad news, you’ll have to deal with that disappointment while you’re finalizing your RD applications.
+Moreover, since ED/EA applications are due earlier, you won’t have as much time to determine which school is the best fit for you.
+In short, applying early is not the right plan for everyone.

 We advise students to apply early if their dream school is a reach because doing so may just inch them into the acceptance pool.
 However, recognize that this advantage has its limitations.
 If the school is a far reach for you, then you’re probably better off saving your ED or REA application for another school, rather than wasting it on a college where you’re unlikely to be admitted.
-That doesn’t mean you shouldn’t bother applying at all—but you should consider applying to another REA school or to a handful of unrestricted EA schools instead.
+That doesn’t mean you shouldn’t bother applying at all—but you should consider applying to another REA school or a handful of unrestricted EA schools instead.